 \subsubsection{On significance reversals: Documenting the risk of reversal}

-We now quantify the risk of \textit{significance} reversals.\footnote{One might be tempted to view a coefficient that becomes (or ceases to be) statistically significant after a positive monotonic transformation of the wellbeing scale as Type II (false negative) or Type I (false positive) errors.
-This is not the case.
-Type I/II errors arise solely from sampling variability under a fixed coding of the data.
-The `significance reversals' documented here, by contrast, are a deterministic consequence of re‑labelling the ordered categories.
-Hence these risks only indicate how strongly inferences rely on the (implicit) cardinality assumptions built into the chosen coding of the scale.} To this end, we first divide all \textit{estimates of interest} in \textit{WellBase} into two groups: those initially significant at the 5\% level, and those not significant at this level.
+We now quantify the risk of \textit{significance} reversals.
+To this end, we first divide all \textit{estimates of interest} in \textit{WellBase} into two groups: those initially significant at the 5\% level, and those not significant at this level.
 For all estimates, we compute the maximum and minimum attainable p-values under any monotonic transformation.
-We define significance reversals as instances where some transformation of the wellbeing scale cause the maximum attainable p-value for an originally significant estimate to exceed the 5\% threshold, or conversely, where the minimum attainable p-value for an originally non-significant estimate drops below this threshold.
-Conditional upon the existence of a significance reversal, we then numerically search for the transformation that produces this reversal with the smallest deviation from linearity.
+We define significance reversals as cases where some transformation of the wellbeing scale cause the maximum attainable p-value for an originally significant estimate to exceed the 5\% threshold, or conversely, where the minimum attainable p-value for an originally non-significant estimate drops below this threshold.
+Conditional on a `significance reversal' being possible, we then numerically search for the transformation that produces a reversal with the smallest deviation from linearity.